fadzrilizad/cheatsheets/make.md

 	echo "int main() {return 0; }" > blah.c
 ```
 - Makefile will run top to bottom
+- After `:` is dependencies
-- If have dependencies, next line
+- If have dependencies, go next line
 - If no dependencies, run
-- If file not exist, create the file
-- It's check the timestamp if source file
-- If file exist, check the timestamp
-- If got update, run recompile the object
-- And convert to binary
-- Timestamp decide to build or not to build

 ```bash
 blah.c:
 	echo 'hello'
 ```

-- If file blah don't exist run this command
+- If file `blah.c` don't exist run this command
 - If run once again, not detect if update or not
 - Because file blah not exist